gdw-workshop/2018_GDW_Workshop/exercises/Blast_exercise.md

 - rpsblast
 - tblastx

 We will be using the 'terminal' on the mac.
-The terminal is how we interact with the computer without a user interface.
-Everyone here has various degrees of experience with the command line, so, especially in the beginning, I will try and explain some basics as we progress.
 Please don't hesitate to ask if you have any questions regarding commands, parameters, etc.
-Here are some basic commands we will use for reference.
-We will learn more along the way:
+Open up the terminal as you learned previously.
+Here is a quick reminder of some basic commands (no need to enter them now):
 ```
 # How to get the manual or help menu for a command/program ("grep" example)
 man grep